4d/docs/website/translated_docs/es/Concepts/parameters.md

 ## Values or references

 When you pass a parameter, 4D always evaluates the parameter expression in the context of the calling method and sets the **resulting value** to the local variables in the class function or subroutine.
 The local variables/parameters are not the actual fields, variables, or expressions passed by the calling method; they only contain the values that have been passed.
-Since its scope is local, if the value of a parameter is modified in the class function/subroutine, it does not change the value in the calling method.
+The local variables/parameters are not the actual fields, variables, or expressions passed by the calling method; they only contain the values that have been passed.
 For example:

 ```4d
     //Here is some code from the method MY_METHOD